 In 1861 the family were living at 8 St John’s Street, and in 1871 the family were at 20 St John’s Street and had three servants.

 Owen died in 1874 and was described in probate papers as a gentleman.
 He left effects of under £8,000.

 Both of Owen Jones’ sons followed the line of business to become vintners and wine merchants.

 Theodora Fitch Jones (2 April 1843 – 30 March 1933)

-Theodora was known as Dora, and although her headstone says she was born in 1844, she was in fact born on 2nd April 1843.
-She was baptised on 23 April 1843 at St Clements Church.
-She grew up in St Johns Street.
+Theodora was known as Dora, and although the inscription says she was born in 1844, she was in fact born on 2nd April 1843.
+She was baptised on 23 April 1843 at St Clements Church and grew up in St Johns Street.
 She went to school in St Neots, and was a boarder in the 1861 census.
 She never married and lived under her own means.
 She lived with her sister Emma and mother in Chesterton Road, until her mother died in 1891.
 Thereafter she continued to live with Emma and a cook and housemaid at 11 Chesterton Road.
 She died in 1933 a few days short of her 90th birthday.
 At the time she was living at 10 De Freville Avenue and left effects valued at £1,493.